vsanjeevi/SealDev/README.md

 Homomoprhic Encryption capabilities provided by Microsoft SEAL Library.

+Modular:
-Codebase is modular i.e there are four different modules for key generation, encryption, homomorphic computation and decryption.
+Codebase is Modular i.e there are four different modules for key generation, encryption, homomorphic computation and decryption.
-They can be individually executed sequentially and compliant to develop Secure Multi-party (client-server representation) compuation models like Private Set Interesection, Private Join and Compute.
+Executables are compliant to develop Secure Multi-party (client-server representation) compuation models like Private Set Interesection and Private Join and Compute.
+They can be individually executed sequentially.

-This code base generates 4 executables: Sealkeygen, Sealencrypt, Sealcompute and Sealdecrypt
+This codebase generates 4 executables: Sealkeygen, Sealencrypt, Sealcompute and Sealdecrypt

-Since executables are generated, they can be used to build installation files and integrated on-demand with other libraries/codebases.
+OnDemand & Pluggable : Since executables are generated, they can be used to build installation files and integrated on-demand with other libraries/codebases.
+Code base can be integrated with other platforms or modules to introduce homomorphic encryption capabilities
 Example: Integration with Google PJC with Voter-list validation use case: https://github.com/YuvaAthur/private-join-and-compute

+sealcompute executable doesnt need any keys for homomorphic compuation. this design enables to outsource the compuation to cloud providers.
+Since the computation is done directly on ciphertexts (encrypted user data) and can be decrypted only the user holding the secret key, data privacy is preserved.

+This implementation uses BFV scheme of Microsoft SEAL and is limited to real numbers.
+No Fractions are supported.

+Microsoft Seal is based on Learing with Errors over Rings computational problem and is considered to be quantum resistant.

+Limitations:

 Description